john-azzaro/Study-Unit-Testing-with-Mocha-and-Chai/README.md

 <br>

 ## What is Unit Testing with Mocha and Chai Study?
-"Unit Testing with Mocha and Chai Study" is an exploration of unit testing using the Mocha framework and Chai assertion library.
+"Unit Testing with Mocha and Chai Study" is an exploration of testing software using the Mocha framework and Chai assertion library.
+The study involves two studies.
+The first is a simple unit test example which tests a simple adder function and examines Mocha and Chai, how they are used, and the process of making a simplified unit test.
+The second example deals with a more expanded test involving a "fizzbuzzer" function that replaces strings of text for numerical values and features edge case testing as well.

 ## Mocha in context: What are software test and why use them?
 A *software test* is a routine that runs the subject under test (i.e. the testing code) and determines if the code tested conforms to